Goodreads: Blocking in Iran

-Account Suspensions and closure by Goodreads
+Account suspensions and closure

 In June 2019, shortly after the reimposition of U.S. sanctions against Iran, several Iranian users reported that their Goodreads accounts had been suspended.
-Emails sent by Goodreads cited “government sanctions and export control regulations” as the reason for the action.
+Emails sent by Goodreads cited "government sanctions and export control regulations" as the reason for the action.

 Writers, translators, and cultural users — including Iranian authors Arash Azizi and Barbad Golshiri — condemned the move as a form of cultural censorship, inconsistent with principles of information freedom.
 The suspensions drew significant attention on social media.
 Notably, Goodreads does not offer financial or commercial services, and Iranian users were primarily using it to review books and organize their reading.

-The platform's 2010 statement, in which it had criticized Iran for blocking access and declared that “books make no harm,” was widely referenced in these discussions.
+The platform's 2010 statement, in which it had criticized Iran for blocking access and declared that "books make no harm", was widely referenced in these discussions.

 In late June 2025, Goodreads initiated a new wave of account removals targeting Iranian users without prior warning.
 In order to restore access, Goodreads requested documents such as a passport, proof of residence, and employment verification.
 In response, Iranian users launched a public campaign to protest this action.